 A survey of physics emphasizing applications of physics to modern life.
-Designed for students who need a course in physics in order to understand the physical basis of modern technology.
-Prerequisites: Grade of "C" or better in MAT091 or MAT092, or satisfactory score on math placement exam.
+Prerequisites: Grade of "C" or better in MAT090, or MAT091, or MAT092, or MAT093, or equivalent, or satisfactory score on Math Placement exam.

-PHY111 4 Credits
+PHY111

 General Physics I

 Includes motion, energy, and properties of matter.
 Prerequisites: Trigonometry or department consent.
 Course Note: Recommended for preprofessional and suggested for certain other majors.